Motif In Film Explained (With Examples)

 Mostly, motifs are thematic metaphors that are represented in a visual or auditory way – think about the green light in The Great Gatsby or the conch shell in Lord of the Flies.

-One of the key defining factors of a motif is that it occurs multiple times throughout a work.
 While many writers use symbolism to describe complex ideas or feelings, a symbol becomes a motif when it happens multiple times throughout a story.

 Motifs are a distinctly powerful creative tool when used in films as well.

-In this way, motifs can be used more to highlight the overall theme, or can even be used to indicate specific thematic qualities of specific characters.
+In this way, motifs can be used more to highlight the overall theme or can even be used to indicate specific thematic qualities of specific characters.

-Famous examples of motifs in film
+Famous examples of Motifs in Film

 2001 a space odyssey 056